FormosaOJ/Judge/README.md

     "stderr": 1024
 }
       </code></pre></td>
-      <td>The "enable" is to enable the record, and the stdout/stderr are how many bytes you want to record, these value can be between 0 and 4096 (0 B~4KiB).
+      <td>The "enable" is to enable the record, and the stdout/stderr are how many bytes you want to record, these value can be between 0 and 131072 (0 B ~ 128 KiB).
 Carefully, if you don't redirect stdout/stderr to a file, these stdout/stderr value you set is meaningless.
       </td>
     </tr>
     <tr>